How to disarm a toxic person.

 Whoever the narcissist is, in your life.
 They have a remarkable ability to suck you in, to then spit you back out.
 Often you’re the one left with feelings such as anger, frustration, resentment or emotionally drained.

 Many a narcissist uses covert passive-aggressive, manipulative tactics against you.
 Not all narcissistic people are physically abusive.
-Instead, the narcissist will exploit us by using our vulnerabilities, kindness, empathy, loyalty, trust, forgiveness and things that we are sensitive about, to draw us into their games, the narcissists gaslighting and manipulation causes us to overthink our feelings, ruminate about events, full of feelings such as fear, guilt, remorse, questioning ourselves and many more.
+Instead, the narcissist will exploit us by using our vulnerabilities, kindness, empathy, loyalty, trust, forgiveness and things that we are sensitive about to draw us into their games.
+The narcissists gaslighting and manipulation causes us to overthink our feelings, ruminate about events, left full of feelings such as fear, guilt, and remorse, questioning ourselves and many more.

 When talking with a narcissist, mentally prepare yourself first, observe their toxic behaviour, recognise what manipulation tactic they are trying to use and recognise they are trying to get at you.

 1. boundaries say no, and make sure you enforce it.
 You must always implement it.

 Set boundaries and stick with them.
 The boundaries might be as simple as saying no, for example, they want to pick children up later and do it regularly to disrupt your life, and they don’t even show up, just saying, “No, it’s nine as Pre-arranged.”
 You do not need to respond to any comeback.
 You stood up for yourself and said no. It’s up to them to either arrive when Pre-arranged or not bother.
 What they do with that is not your problem.